cromega/blorg/_drafts/2018-04-12-initial-vommit.md

 After years of working with ~~horrible~~ cutting edge cloud technologies that solve all the problems of every possible client, the need to vent finally became stronger than the general unwillingness to actually set up and run a blog.

-There have been earlier attempts but they all failed mostly because I didn't really want to work on a blog hard enough for it to matter to me.
+There have been earlier attempts but they all failed mostly because I didn't really want to work on a blog hard enough to care.

 The blog itself is a somewhat peculiar piece of engineering, you can read more about it in the about page.
-The idea was that in order for me to actually care about it and not to abandon it at the first turn, I would have to put some effort into it.
+The idea was that in order for me to actually care about it and not to abandon it at the first turn, I would have to put some effort in.

 Now, creating a blog these days is a pretty mundane task, I had to think hard to come up with ideas that were "unique" enough that implementing them would keep me entertained for a longer period.
-I think I suceeded.
+I think I've suceeded.

 Right now it is still a very young specimen, not much more than a markdown document and a few templates.
 This is probably the high-point of it all.
 It will go downhill very rapidly from here on in terms of how I want to implement the functionality I would like to see.
-But hey, that is the point of the whole exercise.
+But hey, that's the point of the whole exercise.

+Long story short, I will share articles about tech, games, books, food & drinks and other garbage here.
+The articles are also guaranteed to be politically correct to a certain degree. so trust in Dog and keep your powder dry.